 Since 1994, the number of women who wrestle in high school has grown from 800 to over 16,500.
 Women’s wrestling has been a recognized Olympic sport since 2004.

 Why We Love National Kiss a Wrestler Day

 Zeus became ruler of the Earth after a wrestling match with his father, Cronus.
 In addition, both Hercules and Theseus were famous for wrestling mythical creatures.

 Wrestling is theatrical

-Sometimes referred as "American Style," professional wrestling organizations like the WWE (World Wrestling Entertainment) and Impact Wrestling run events throughout the world.
-Fights are choreographed, highly theatrical, and mixed with dramatic stories.
+Sometimes referred to as "American Style," professional wrestling organizations like the WWE (World Wrestling Entertainment) and Impact Wrestling run events throughout the world.
+Fights are choreographed, highly theatrical and mixed with dramatic stories.
 "Feuds" between fighters further promote matches.